What Is a Credit Union?

 - Employed in the field of education in the state of Kansas

 - Retired from the field of education in the state of Kansas

 - Family member of an existing CUA member

 - Resident, employee or paid in the following counties: Anderson, Atchison, Barber, Barton, Butler, Chase, Clark, Clay, Cloud, Coffey, Comanche, Cowley, Dickinson, Doniphan, Douglas, Edwards, Ellis, Ellsworth, Finney, Ford, Franklin, Geary, Gray, Harper, Harvey, Hodgeman, Jackson, Jefferson, Johnson, Kingman, Kiowa, Leavenworth, Lincoln, Linn, Lyon, Marion, McPherson, Miami, Mitchell, Morris, Osage, Osborne, Ottawa, Pawnee, Pottawatomie, Pratt, Reno, Rice, Riley, Rooks, Russell, Rush, Saline, Sedgwick, Shawnee, Stafford, Sumner, Wabaunsee, or Wyandotte.

 - Any non-profit, small business, organization, trust, or custodial account whose signatory would otherwise be eligible for membership by the criteria above.

 - As a member of the American Consumer Council (ACC), membership can be completed at CUA for no additional cost.

 If you do not meet one of the above membership requirements, you can join the American Consumer Council (ACC) for no additional cost.
 See a representative for details.

 How Do I Join?

 Joining is easy!
-Open a share in the credit union with $25 and you'll have access to all of the products and services CUA has to offer.
+Open a share account with a $1 deposit covered by CUA, and you'll have access to all the products and services we have to offer.
 Visit one of our convenient locations to join!